California Auto Dealer Bond

 What are the terms of a California motor vehicle dealer surety bond?

-By filing a bond, a dealer agrees to operate their dealership according to California Code Section 11711, which is the state's “Vehicle Code.”
-If the principal fails to comply with the outlined terms, harmed individuals - particularly consumers - can file a claim against the bond.
-The surety company will pay valid claims up to the full bond amount, which the bonded dealer must then reimburse.
+By filing this bond, dealers agree to operate their dealerships according to California Code Section 11711, which is the state's “Vehicle Code.”
+If they fail to comply with the outlined terms, harmed individuals - particularly consumers - can file a claim against the bond.
+The surety company will pay valid claims up to the full bond amount, which the bonded dealer must reimburse.

-Please note this page is for vehicle dealer licensing.
-If you're trying to register a vehicle with a missing title, a separate California defective title bond is required.
+The California Department of Motor Vehicles requires this bond for auto dealer licensing.
+If you're trying to register a vehicle with a missing title, you need a separate California defective title bond

 What parties are involved in an auto dealer bond in California?